dhruv1503/first-github-repository/README.md

 4. push : Upload git command to remote repo like github, gitlab
 5. pull : Download changes from remote repository to the local machine, opposite of push
 6. log : This git command is used to see the last git requests
+7. checkout -b <branch-1> : It is used to create a new branch with name "branck-1" (ignore those brackets).

 ## First edit from my local text editor!!!!
  Now I realize the scare of git is sometimes way more than the complexity of using Git and Github repositories itself!!